farazhb/Olympics-GDP/README.md

 ### Correlating the economic and Olympic performances of nations

+A report following the history of Olympics regarding medal winnings by different nations.
+The relative strenths of the nations accordingly are shown, and some notes about the correlation with hosting times of the nations are revealed.

+Quite of bit of data pre-processing was needed owing to the changing nature and rules of and participation at The Olympics through its modern history, since 1896.

 ##### View report in nbviewer: http://nbviewer.jupyter.org/url/farazhb.com/data/medals_gdp.ipynb

+### History

 Faraz Hossein-Babaei:
 - 2016-12-11 Added USSR contribution for the pre 1992 years and so visually in choropleths, necessary for the overall global chromatic presentation.
 Corrections made overall.
 No-medal nations are represented on the maps now as long as they have an NOC.